 Any person who lives within the RPPD is eligible to purchase RPPD permits.
 Each residence is also allowed to purchase two (2) Visitor permits.
 Any person employed within the RPPD is eligible to purchase an Employee Parking Permit.
 Permits are valid from September 1 to August 31.
 The cost of an RPPD permit is $30, and they are obtained from the City of Bozeman, Finance Department, 121 N. Rouse Avenue, Bozeman, MT, 59715.
 406-582-2337.

 Visitor permits will also be virtual.
 Residents will log onto the permit system, and enter visitor vehicle information for visitors during the enforcement period.
-A short video on how to complete this process is available at tutorial video.
+Watch the short video below on how to complete this process.

 We have received much feedback about the new system, much of which concerns the changes to the visitor permits.
 In an effort to ease transition to the new system we have:

 - Streamlined the vehicle entry process - reducing the number of mandatory fields.